LunarWatcher/se-data-dump-transformer/docs/Automated downloads.md

 The update also comes with an extra flag:
 * `--unsupervised`, a boolean flag that disables notifications asking you to deal with cloudflare.
 If you're blocked by Cloudflare and automatic resolution fails, the download will be considered failed.

-The goal of `--detect` and `--unsupervised` is to further reduce the manual work required, but not to fully automate it for all eternity. `--detect` does not track future changes; it's only good for one data dump release.
+The goal of `--detect` and `--unsupervised` is to further reduce the manual work required, but not to fully automate it for all eternity.
+It's also to provide an alternative system for notifying you about new data dumps, as `curl`-based scripts are becoming increasingly fragile due to not being able to run JavaScript.

+`--detect` does not track future changes; it's only good for one data dump release.
 In general, you shouldn't run `--detect` for months; SE has a lot of dials they could fuck around with that increase the chance sedd gets fully blocked to the point of being unusable.